The Adventure of Little Ralph: Reception

 Four reviewers for Weekly Famitsu gave the game 26 points out of 40.
 Reviewers noted the game's difficulty, saying it was suitable for those who wished for an older style video game.
 One reviewer compared it to Famicom titles.

 Gamers' Republic magazine game the game a B−.
-They noted the minecart section was very similar to the one in Hermie Hopperhead.
+They noted the minecart section was similar to the one in Hermie Hopperhead.
 The reviewer praised the 2D graphics, and challenging gameplay which was a contrast to many modern 3D games.
 The reviewer noted the only flaw in the game was its short length, but still recommended it to import for fans of 2D side scrolling games.
 Gamers' Republic later listed the game in their 1999 Video Game Buyers Guide and Y2K Preview as one of the best games to import from Japan that year along with such games as, Bangai-O, Neon Genesis Evangelion, Pepsiman, Robot Dandy, and Internal Section.

 Planet PlayStation gave it a score of 75 out of 100.

 Spanish magazine Loading praised the game.